 Capital gains realised by non-residents on transfers of shares of Congolese companies are subject to taxation at the rate of 20%.
 This tax shall be paid upon registration of the deed of transfer of the considered shares.
 Under such sale transactions, the seller, the buyer, and the company whose shares are transferred are jointly and severally liable for the levied tax.

 Net capital gains realised as part of a direct or indirect transfer of social assets and/or rights resulting in a change of control of a Congolese company become subject to CIT.

-Dividends are treated as ordinary business income and are taxed at the standard CIT rate of 30% for resident corporations.
+Dividends are treated as ordinary business income and are taxed at the standard CIT rate (after 15% WHT tax).

 Dividends received from a Congolese company (DivCo) by a commercial company incorporated in the Republic of Congo (HoldCo) are exempt from CIT and subject to a final 15% WHT if the following conditions are met: